waniagondal/VisiontoVoice/README.md

 - **Advanced Analytics**: Tracking user patterns for tailored assistance and improvements.

 ## 🤝 Contributing
-Thank you for exploring the VisiontoVoice —— Gaze Detection & Keyboard Interface!
+Thank you for exploring the **VisiontoVoice**!
 I invite you to contribute to VisiontoVoice.
 Whether you have ideas for new features, bug fixes, or enhancements, your collaboration is welcome.
 Let's make communication easier for those who need it most! 💬👀✨

 ## 📧 Contact
 For questions, suggestions, or collaborations, please reach out to: